Adebayom054/Parcing-Tweet-Data-Using-Python-and-Populating-SQLite-Database/README.md

 ## Overview
 The goal of this assignment is to process, store, and analyze tweet data using Python and SQLite.
 The dataset contains one full day of tweets (~4.4M tweets), with subsets of 110,000 and 550,000 tweets used for specific tasks.
-We evaluate the performance of various operations and provide recommendations based on the results.
+We evaluate the runtimes of various operations and provide recommendations based on the results.

 ** Please review assignment document for more details.